ga4gh/compliance/docs/ConfigTheCTK.md

 1. Command line arguments when running the `ctk-cli` jar from the command line: anything starting with "--" becomes a system property, so `--ctk.testpackage=...` will set the property "`ctk.testpackage`" (this works with the bash script, as
 	- `./ctk --ctk.tgt.urlRoot=http://localhost:8000/v0.5.1"` or,
-	- from a java launch line as `java -jar ... --ctk.tgt.urlRoot=...`
+	- from a Java launch line as `java -jar ... --ctk.tgt.urlRoot=...`
 1. Operating System/shell environment variables
 1. Application properties files outside of the packaged jar (`application.properties` and YAML variants); the highest priority would be a `/config` subdir of the current directory, and next would be in the current directory when the test is launched.
 (The Spring documentation describes other locations, and even ways to change the properties files names if you want.)
 1. Application properties packaged inside the jar to provide defaults (`application.properties` and YAML variants).